DewofyourYouth/DewofyourYouth.github.io/_posts/2020-1-16-go-lang-cheatsheat.md

 	lastName  string
 }

+type product struct {
+	productName string
+	category    string
+	price       float64
+}

-// this is like a method => called from the struct func (p person) getNameMethod() string {
+// this is like a method => called from the struct "person" func (p person) getNameMethod() string {
 	return p.firstName + " " + p.lastName + " from method"
 }

-// this is like a function => accepts the struct as an argument func getNameFunction(p person) string {
+// this is like a function => accepts the struct "person" as an argument func getNameFunction(p person) string {
 	return p.firstName + " " + p.lastName + " from function"
+}

+func (prod product) getNameMethod() string {
+	return prod.productName
+}

+// named thing is any type with a getNameMethod() method type namedThing interface {
+	getNameMethod() string
+}

+// this function will now accept both 'person' and 'product' types func getName(n namedThing) {
+	fmt.Println(n.getNameMethod())
 }

 func main() {